ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Collection Methodology

 For the test set, six urban soundscapes were recorded in locations within Nanyang Technological University (NTU), Singapore.
 The recordings were made in a similar manner as those in the USotW database and were made using equipment in accordance with the SSID Protocol \cite{Mitchell2020TheInformation}.
 Post-processing of the test set recordings for use as part of the stimuli for the ARAUS dataset was done in the same manner as that for the five-fold cross-validation set.

-In total, this formed a base of \num{234} urban soundscape recordings for the five-fold cross-validation set of the ARAUS dataset, and a base of six soundscapes for the independent test set.
-Further details on the exact recordings used can be found in Appendix \ref{sec:Details of source files used for augmented soundscapes in ARAUS dataset}.
+In total, this formed a base of \num{234} urban soundscape recordings for the five-fold cross-validation set of the ARAUS dataset, and an additional base of six soundscapes (not overlapping with the other \num{234}) for the independent test set.
+Further details on the exact recordings used can be found in Appendix A.